Introduction

 Questions: Normative and positive economic analysis

-Distinguish between a positive statement and a normative statement.
+In your notebook, distinguish between a positive statement and a normative statement.

 Conclusion